Values-based innovation: Use cases

 Different authors have described both historical and current case studies that demonstrate and differentiate the notion of values-based innovation.
-Examples include large companies such as Aravind, IBM, Tata Motors and LEGO, but also start-ups such as the green Internet search engine Ecosia or ventures emerging from the German's GIZ incubation programme, The Lab of Tomorrow.
+Examples include large companies such as Aravind, IBM, Tata Motors and LEGO, but also start-ups such as the green Internet search engine Ecosia which evolved its business model based on a set of six core values, illustrating the integrative, directive, and generative potential of values-based innovation management or ventures emerging from the German's GIZ incubation programme, The Lab of Tomorrow.
 An EU funded research project named IMPACT researches the potentials of values-based innovation to advance sustainable business impact in European firms.

+A values-based innovation competencies model with activating variables for the temporal development of competences is proposed by Faccin and colleagues by conducting research with the largest textile and fashion retailer in Brazil, as well as with customers, suppliers, and college students to identify extra skills needed to create a values-based network among stakeholders.

+Also, using longitudinal case study approach, Wadin and Bengtsson identify the skills needed to engage in sustainability-oriented business model renewal and innovation.
+They discover that a firm's stakeholders' expectations, interests, and underlying values serve as a driving force for innovation activities, make such efforts explicit, and result in a reconfiguration of capacities for the development of sustainable business models.
+Similar longitudinal study emphasized the benefits of merging values- and evidence-based innovation management, enhancing radical and breakthrough ideation, and promoting an innovation culture in a mid-sized B2B organization.

 Opportunities and limitations

 Appropriate consideration and integration of stakeholder values has been demonstrated as a predictive factor for superior innovation performance, both from a purely economic perspective and in terms of sustainability.

 Reviewing the current literature reveals gaps in terms of empirical cases, applicable methods for researchers and practitioners, and theoretical frameworks.
 Only few studies have investigated, for example, the impact of values on financial or innovation performance, or found indicators for a positive relationship between organisational values, business model innovation and corporate financial performance.
 Therefore, knowledge about the normative turn in innovation research and management and the ensuing values-based view on innovation is still in its inception.